Five Dead, Dozens Hurt In Southeastern Turkey Wildfire - UrduPoint

 Five Dead, Dozens Hurt In Southeastern Turkey Wildfire

-Istanbul, (APP - UrduPoint / Pakistan Point News - 21st Jun, 2024) Five people died and dozens were hurt as a huge wildfire swept through several villages in the Kurdish southeastern Turkey overnight, the health minister said Friday.
+Köksalan, (APP - UrduPoint / Pakistan Point News - 21st Jun, 2024) Five people died and dozens were hurt when a huge wildfire swept through several villages in mainly Kurdish southeastern Turkey overnight, the health minister said on Friday.

-Images posted on social media showed flames raging over a large area, lighting up the night sky as vast clouds of smoke billowing into the air.
+An AFP correspondent saw many of their bodies lying on the ground.

+By the morning they had left huge areas of charred and blackened land in two areas of Diyarbakir and Mardin provinces.

-"Five people died and 44 were injured, 10 seriously," when the blaze swept through two areas between the provinces of Diyarbakir and Mardin, Health Minister Fahrettin Koca wrote on X, formerly Twitter.
+"Five people died and 44 were injured, 10 seriously," Health Minister Fahrettin Koca wrote on X.

-Interior Minister Ali Yerlikaya said the fire started late on Thursday, when a "a stubble burn" some 30 kilometres south of Diyabakir spread quickly due to strong winds, affecting five villages.

-The health minister said seven emergency teams and 35 ambulances were sent to the scene.
+Seven emergency teams and 35 ambulances went to the scene, he said.

-Turkey's pro-Kurdish DEM party in a post on X urged the authorities to "quickly intervene" to tackle the blaze from the air as it raged early on Friday.

 Recent Stories